voipnuggets/flux-generator/README.md

 python3.11 flux_app.py [OPTIONS]

 Options:
-  --host TEXT          Host to run the server on (default: 127.0.0.1) --port INTEGER       Port to run the server on (default: 7860) --listen-all         Listen on all network interfaces (0.0.0.0) --listen-local       Listen on local network (192.168.0.0/16, 10.0.0.0/8) --download-models    Download models if not present --force-download     Force re-download of models even if present --help              Show this message and exit
+  --port INTEGER       Port to run the server on (default: 7860) --listen-all         Listen on all network interfaces (0.0.0.0) --help               Show this message and exit
 ```

 ### Command Line Interface